pfeiferj/pfeifer-pilot-patches/always-on-lateral/README.md

 pressed.
 Can also be configured to disable when blinkers are activated.

 ## comma.ai requirements for panda safety modifications
+SEE NOTE ABOUT NEW REQUIREMENTS IN DO NOT USE SECTION AT TOP OF README

 This change requires changes to panda safety.
 If you make modifications to panda safety comma.ai states that you should not use the openpilot branding for your fork.
 This means your fork should not be named "openpilot".
 You can still use